Our weekend classes, camps and workshops cater for children aged 4 to 14. All levels of knowledge are welcomed.

 We encourage parents and carers to pay at least 24 hours in advance before the actual session occurs.
 All payments should be strictly done before attending the session that has been booked.
 Richer Education reserves the right to refuse entry to any of its courses, camps and/or activities if payment has not been received.

 All of our staff are Disclosure and Barring Service (DBS) checked and will display an ID badge.
 Also, we will ask you upon registering whether your child has any medical conditions or learning disability.
 Then, we can make appropriate arrangements.

-Yes, there are always two adults in the room and/or the lab specialised in paediatric first aid training certified by the Red British Cross.
+Yes, there is always an adult in the room and/or in the lab specialised in paediatric first aid training certified by the British Red Cross.i

 We employ a range of PhD students, post-doctoral researchers, teaching and support staff from primary and secondary school teachers.
 All our tutors, mentors and supervisors are specialists in their respective subjects.

 We have a main lead tutor who explains the tasks or experiments to the whole class.
 After the main demonstration children break away with their respective tutors and mentors according to their age and level of knowledge.

 Children will be participating in a variety of practical activities.
 Children will be working in groups, independently and supported by tutors as they create, question, collaborate and find solutions to problems.

 During our camps, it is advisable to provide your child with at least a bottle of water, a packed lunch and a snack.